suvadityamuk/Inception-ResNet-V2-FaceRecognition/README.md

 2. There are helper functions present within the cells that you can use to generate predictions for images using the models.
 Feel free to use them

 #### Scripts
 1. Make sure you have the dependencies set up.
-For posterity, you can run `pip install -r requirements.txt --no-index`
+For being on the safe side, you can run `pip install -r requirements.txt --no-index`
 2. Make changes as needed to the parameters in `train.py` as it contains the required code for training the model present in `resnet_model.py`.
 3. If using VS Code, you can deploy a Tensorboard session directly by clicking on `Launch TensorBoard session` above the `Tensorboard` import present in the file.
 4. Else, you can deploy by following the steps here.
 [Using TensorBoard with PyTorch](https://pytorch.org/tutorials/recipes/recipes/tensorboard_with_pytorch.html)